 A line of credit your bank provides when you need to withdraw more money than you have available.

-Where a business loan comes with fixed repayments and interest, an overdraft charges interest only on the amount by which you’re overdrawn.
-You can pay back an overdraft as and when your cashflow allows, although your bank can demand repayment at any time.
+Where a business loan comes with fixed repayments and interest, a business overdraft charges interest only on the amount by which you’re overdrawn.
+You can pay back a business overdraft as and when your cashflow allows, although your bank can demand repayment at any time.
 It may also charge a fee for the overdraft.

 You can increase or reduce your overdraft limit (depending on what your business needs), providing your bank approves this.